Our2020View/Our2020View.github.io/batterymonitor.md

 <img src="/assets/2victronweb.jpg"/>

-Here is a shot of the stair riser, or the front of the battery box with the bolt heads that attach the Victron shunt to the inside of the step riser:
+Here is a shot of the stair riser, or the front of the battery box, with the bolt heads that attach the Victron shunt to the inside of the step riser:

 <img src="/assets/3victronweb.jpg"/>

+Aother shot of the completed installation:

 <img src="/assets/1victronweb.jpg"/>